 3) Ode To Joy‘s visual trinity: Andy, Dr. Zhao, Bao Yi Fan

 This one is purely a manifestation of my own shallow satisfaction.
 Nearly every moment that involves a close up of Liu Tao, Wang Kai, and Yang Shuo was an extremely strong incentive for me to carry on watching Ode To Joy.
-Liu Tao’s (An Di) and Wang Kai’s (Dr. Zhao) finely chiseled cheekbones ought to be replicated in art, and displayed in the finest museums worldwide.
+Liu Tao’s (Andy) and Wang Kai’s (Dr. Zhao) finely chiseled cheekbones ought to be replicated in art, and displayed in the finest museums worldwide.
 Yang Shuo’s (Bao Yi Fan) alarmingly attractive deep baritone gives Idris Elba a run for his money.
-That’s not to say that the other cast members aren’t attractive; these three are just the pinnacle of good-looking on the show, and I enjoyed watching them very much.
+That’s not to say that the other cast members aren’t attractive; these three are simply the pinnacle of good-looking on the show, and I enjoyed watching them very much.

 3) Andy accompanying Ying Ying on a delivery run